Geography of the Central African Republic

 The Central African Republic is a landlocked nation within the interior of the African continent.
 It is bordered by Cameroon, Chad, Sudan, South Sudan, the Democratic Republic of the Congo and the Republic of the Congo.
 Much of the country consists of flat, or rolling plateau savanna, about 1640 ft above sea level.
 In the northeast are the Fertit Hills, and there are scattered hills in the southwestern part of the country.
 To the northwest is the Karre Mountains (also known as Yade Massif), a granite plateau with an altitude of 3750 ft.

 At 622984 km2, the Central African Republic is the world's 45th-largest country (after Somalia).
 It is comparable in size to Ukraine.

 Much of the southern border is formed by tributaries of the Congo River, with the Mbomou River in the east merging with the Uele River to form the Ubangi River.
 In the west, the Sangha River flows through part of the country.
 The eastern border lies along the edge of the Congo-Nile watershed.

-In the Central African Republic forest cover is around 36% of the total land area, equivalent to 22,303,000 hectares (ha) of forest in 2020, down from 23,203,000 hectares (ha) in 1990.
-In 2020, naturally regenerating forest covered 22,301,000 hectares (ha) and planted forest covered 2,000 hectares (ha).
+In the Central African Republic forest cover is around 36% of the total land area, equivalent to 22,303,000 ha of forest in 2020, down from 23,203,000 ha in 1990.
+In 2020, naturally regenerating forest covered 22,301,000 ha and planted forest covered 2,000 ha.
 Of the naturally regenerating forest 9% was reported to be primary forest (consisting of native tree species with no clearly visible indications of human activity).
 For the year 2015, 91% of the forest area was reported to be under public ownership and 9% private ownership.
 In 2021, the rate of deforestation in the Central African Republic increased by 71%.
 The forest is highly diverse and includes commercially important species of Ayous, Sapele and Sipo.